 First, let me be clear; keywords are no longer valuable in the way they used to be.
 That is to say, optimizing for a certain keyword phrase will not help you rank directly for that keyword, to the extent that it once did.
 This association is a remnant of an algorithm that is many years past obsolete.
-Instead, optimizing for a group of keywords can help you refine your business’s website so that Google better understands your purpose, and can help you indirectly target more niche buyers.
+Instead, creating a good keyword ranking strategy and optimizing for a group of keywords can help you refine your business’s website so that Google better understands your purpose, and can help you indirectly target more niche buyers.

 For example, let’s say you own a used musical instrument store, but you want to cater toward people learning instruments for the first time.
 Incorporating keywords like “used instruments for beginners” or “music lessons for beginners” (assuming you offer the service) will help clarify the intentions and purpose of your business to Google, rather than more vague phrases like “used musical instruments.”

 That being said, there are two main strategies you can use to select and incorporate keywords into your SEO campaign.

 The laser focus strategy involves a heavier emphasis on a smaller range of keywords.
 The idea here is to identify a handful of super strong competitors – less than 10 keywords that all have a high search volume and low competition rating, indicating that they have ample user interest but fewer companies competing for relevance in those areas.

 The advantage is that if you focus on these keywords strongly enough, you’re almost certain to become a top relevant brand for them, and in turn, you’ll generate more traffic.

 The shotgun blast strategy involves a lighter emphasis on a wider range of keywords.
 Rather than exhaustively researching which keywords are the best according to Google data, you’ll be selecting various pools of keywords based on certain topics.